kayakistPh/cocotb/documentation/source/simulator_support.rst

 GHDL
 ----
 ``SIM=ghdl``

-Support is preliminary.
-Noteworthy is that despite GHDL being a VHDL simulator, it implements the VPI interface.
+Despite GHDL being a VHDL simulator, it implements the VPI interface.

 Waveforms